Call us 901-761-3770

 Bone preservation or regeneration is often required in advance of dental implant placement.
-Dr. Craddock and Dr Godat perform preservation or regeneration procedures in our Memphis periodontal office, to strengthen and regrow bone around the site of a planned implant and increase the chances of implant success.
+Dr. Godat and Dr. King perform preservation or regeneration procedures in our Memphis periodontal office, to strengthen and regrow bone around the site of a planned implant and increase the chances of implant success.

 When a tooth is lost, the gum and bone that make up the socket quickly begin to deteriorate.
 Without a tooth root in place, the bone is no longer stimulated, and begins to dissolve.
 If a tooth is lost or extracted, steps must be taken to preserve the socket and surrounding bone to support a restoration and prevent the loss of adjacent teeth.